dagnelies/canister/README.md

 2016-07-02 09:38:33,217 INFO     [149.172.44.162-VJ8zq5]   Response: 200 (1ms)
 ```

-You will get one such log file each day, like `log.2016-07-02`.
+You will get one such log file each day, like `log.2016-07-02`, for the last `30` days.

 You can also log messages in your code like this:
 ```